Kahina-Mac/lab-two-2019/README.md

 ### Practic 2:
 - Develop an arduino program which can read a byte from serial  and adjust the passive buzzer frequency with that.
 Write a response that your buzzer frequency changed to the read value. (`lab/2/report/2/code1.ino`).
 - Connect your Arduino board to computer.
 Open a serial communication software (You can use built in serial monitor in Arduino IDE by pressing `ctrl`+`shift`+`M` or any other softwares like [Putty](https://www.putty.org/)) and send a value to your board!
-- Remember the lab in TP1 and connect your arduino to read value from variable resistor connected to A0 (`lab/2/report/2/code2.ino`).
+- Connect the LDR to arduino [more info](https://maker.pro/arduino/tutorial/how-to-use-an-ldr-sensor-with-arduino) (`lab/2/report/2/code2.ino`).
 Then send the value to computer with serial and plot it.
 Hint: only send sensor value without any other string and follow the steps:
   - `pip install serial`
   - `pip install pyserial`
   - The code for ploting exist in:[here](plot.py)